Tiered Pricing Explained

 - Non-Qualified or NonQual

-In theory, grouping all of the interchange rates into only a few categories in order to make statements easier to read is a valid idea.
-However, in practice, it significantly reduces transparency and results in much higher monthly fees.
+In theory, grouping all interchange rates into a few categories to simplify statements is a good idea.
+In practice, however, it significantly reduces transparency and results in much higher processing fees.

 Tiered Pricing works on a system of "Qualification" to determine which rate tier a transaction falls into.
 A simple example of this pricing model might look like this: